 The City of Graham hydraulically cleans 10% of the collection system annually and chemically treats approximately 35,000' of the system to prevent root intrusion.
 These maintenance issues are intended to reduce Sanitary Sewer Overflows and therefore prevent illicit discharges to the MS4.
+The City also utilizes smoke testing and closed circuit inspection for sanitary sewer related issues, and no rerouted connections were found this year.

 City Staff are trained on an annual basis to identify illicit discharges and the reporting process for these discharges.
 This training is combined with the Pollution Prevention and Good Housekeeping training of public works, utilities, recreation, planning, and administrative staff as well as some fire and police personnel.
 A possible future improvement would be multiple trainings annually and/or including more fire and police personnel.
-Past presenters include Mitch Woodward of NC State, Connor Boyle of AWCK, and Michael Layne of the City of Burlington.
+Past presenters include Mitch Woodward of NC State, Connor Boyle of AWCK, Michael Layne of the City of Burlington, and Joy Fields of Stormwater Smart.
 The trainings vary from 90 minutes to 2.5 hours and are well attended.